Fort Ontario

 Visiting the inner buildings was like a step back in time.
 Each building is set up the way it looked in 1868, when Company F was stationed here.
 Entering from the front gate, there is a long tunnel with two guard stations on either side.

-In the middle of the interior is a large courtyard.
-Around the courtyard are the Enlisted Men’s Barracks, Officers Quarters 1 and 2, the Powder Magazine, the Storehouse, and other areas needed for life here in the 1800s and 1900s.
+In the middle of the interior, is the large courtyard.
+Around the courtyard are the Enlisted Men’s Barracks, the Officers Quarters 1 and 2, the Powder Magazine, the Storehouse and other areas needed for life here in the 1800s and 1900s.

-There are historical displays showing how the military personnel lived, as well as displays telling about the long history of this fort, military base and all the various uses of this property.
+There are historical displays showing how the military personnel lived, as well as displays depicting the long history of the fort, military base and all the various uses of the property.

-There wasn’t much time to get into trouble, as the men’s every minute was regulated from sunrise to sunset.
+There wasn’t much time for soldiers to get into trouble, as their every minute was regulated from sunrise to sunset.
 Their day began at sunrise with Reveille.
-No sleeping in for these soldiers!
+NO sleeping in for these poor souls.
 Cleanup of their quarters happened before breakfast at 6:00 AM.
 Work details for the day were available at 7:00 AM.
-Daily change of the guard happened at 8:30 AM.
+Daily change of guard happened at 8:30 AM.

-The interior of this two-story historic structure is an accurate display of what was here in 1868, when Company F was in control.
-It housed Company F Offices, Engineering Offices, and living quarters for the Quartermaster, and Assistant Quartermaster who was Lieutenant Michael J. Hogarth in 1868.
+The interior of this two story historic structure is an accurate display of what was here in 1868, when Company F was in control.
+It housed Company F Offices, Engineering Offices, and living quarters for the Quartermaster, and the Assistant Quartermaster, who was Lieutenant Michael J Hogarth in 1868.

 HISTORY